 Just as an example, you could be handed a task to conduct a test run for some Internet dating site.
 Imagine that the said website charges you $50 to cover the duration of the trial period.
-At the end of your assignment, Vindale pays you $65.
+At the end of your assignment, Vindale Research pays you $65.
 Work your math and you will find out that your net earning is just $15.
-But the company happily declares that your compensation for your efforts is $65.
+But the Vindale Research happily declares that your compensation for your efforts is $65.

 For this reason, you will need to be alert on the exact expiry date of the trial.
-If you do not make arrangement to return the product or cancel the account by then, you could be slapped with full fee of the product.
+If you do not make arrangements to return the product or cancel the account by then, you could be slapped with a full fee of the product.
 Amazing as it may sound, there are people who lost money in doing product trials, simply because they do not take care of the expiry date.

 The whole arrangement is a no-brainer.

 Sometimes it works for me, as this is an excellent opportunity to test out certain products that I need.
-Before I go shopping for a real product or service, I will check first at their website if similar products are available for testing.
+Before I go shopping for a real product or service, I will check first on their website if similar products are available for testing.

 If the item is listed on their dashboard, I will make a beeline to apply as a tester.
 Naturally, I get the product that I want, and often it comes some decent discount.
 But the most gratifying part about this is that I can even cancel the purchase if the performance of the product or service is not satisfactory.